Auburn vs. Houston Birmingham Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- The two teams combine to score 66.9 points per game, 15.4 more than the over/under in this contest.
+- Tuesday's over/under is 15.4 points lower than the two team's combined 66.9 points per game average.

-- This contest's total is 8.3 points greater than the 43.2 these two squads combine to surrender per game this season.
+- This contest's over/under is 8.3 points greater than the 43.2 these two squads combine to allow per game this season.

 Auburn Stats and Trends

-- Auburn has five wins against the spread in 12 games this year.

-- The Tigers have an ATS record of 3-3 in their six games when favored by 2.5 points or more so far this season.
+- The Tigers have been favored by 2.5 points or more six times this season and are 3-3 ATS in those games.

-- Auburn's games this year have hit the over five times in 11 opportunities (45.5%).
+- Auburn has gone over the point total in 45.5% of its opportunities this year (five times over 11 games with a set point total).

-- Auburn is 5-2 against the spread and 6-2 overall this season when the team scores more than 21 points.
+- Auburn is 5-2 against the spread and 6-2 overall in games when it scores more than 21.0 points.

-- In games that Auburn piles up more than 298.8 yards, the team is 4-5 against the spread and 6-4 overall.
+- When Auburn amasses more than 298.8 yards, the team is 4-5 against the spread and 6-4 overall.

-- The Tigers have 12 giveaways this season, while the Cougars have 22 takeaways .
+- The Tigers have turned the ball over 12 times this season, 10 fewer than the Cougars have forced (22).

 - Find the latest spread and moneyline odds for Auburn at SISportsbook.